nolauren/teaching/DigitalHistoryToolbox.md

 Let's add: "that's" and "it's".

-Tip: When I'm adjusting the stop word list, I like to make a text file with my additional stop words.
+(Tip: When I'm adjusting the stop word list, I like to make a text file with my additional stop words.
 You'll notice Voyant only allows you to adjust your stop words once.
-If you try to add more, it deletes your previous custom words.
+If you try to add more, it deletes your previous custom words.)

 #### Cirrus -  Terms - Links Part 2

+Cirrus: Now we have a new word cloud!

 Terms: We see the raw count of words in a list.

 Links: Provides a collocates graph shows a network graph of higher frequency terms that appear in proximity.
 Keywords are shown in green and collocates (words in proximity) are showing in red.

-Let's click on "American."
-- What happens?

-Let's take a look at the Reader.
+Let's click on "America."
+Let's take a look at the Reader in the panel to the right.
 - What changed?

+Now let's take a look at Trends in the panel furthest to the right.
+The default is Raw Frequencies.
+Let's change to Relative Frequenices.
+This isn't as helpful with one document but will be when we are analyzing more than one at a time.

+Now let's go back Links and double click on "America".

+- What changed?

+#### Contexts - Bubblelines

+Contexts: Puts a term in context. ;)

+Bubblelines: A visualization of the term frequency in the document.

+#### Summary - Documents - Phrases

+Summary: Overview of the document.
+To increase the number of frequence words, adjust the items slider on the bottom left.

+Documents: We only have one document, but it will be helpful when we look at multiple at once.

+Phrases: Provides a table of repreating phrases.

+Let's sort by the most common phrases.
+(Tip: If Voyant won't let you reset and see all the phraes, reload.)

 ### Washington vs Obama